Category: Task Managers

 Apple Reminders

-Any.do fails first because habits and reminder layers introduce additional interaction steps.
+Any.do fails first because it breaks when habits and reminder layers introduce additional interaction steps.

 Verdict